ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 The basic approach of such aligners is ‘seed and extend’ which involves:
 1. identifying segments of reads of defined lengths (seeds) that precisely map to a given location in the genome.
 Seed matches can be exact or tolerate mismatches.
 Shorter seeds increase sensitivity while longer seeds permit faster searches.
-2. extend the reads in both directions to map rest of the read or maximum mappable length
+2. extend the reads in both directions to map the rest of the read or maximum mappable length

-Most aligners assign a quality score which estimates the accuracy of the obtained alignment.
+Most aligners assign a quality score that estimates the accuracy of the obtained alignment.

 One such aligner is Bowtie2.
-Some of the advantages Bowtie2 offers is that it is fast, has high accuracy and low memory requirements.
+Some of the advantages Bowtie2 offers are that it is fast, has high accuracy ,and has low memory requirements.
 It is based on Burrows Wheeler Transform (BWT) which is a data compression algorithm.
 It transforms data in a way that it is amenable to compression and is useful for data containing lots of repeats (sequence information, in our case).
 It is useful for aligning reads of about 50 up to 100s base pairs in length.

 Bowtie2 supports gapped alignment with affine gap penalties.
-It offers end-to-end alignment where it searches for alignments including all characters in the given read as well as local alignment where it trims some characters from either or both ends to improve alignment score.
+It offers end-to-end alignment where it searches for alignments including all characters in the given read as well as local alignment where it trims some characters from either or both ends to improve the alignment score.

 You can download and install Bowtie2 from https://github.com/BenLangmead/bowtie2.

-Additionally, download the reference genome index (H. sapiens, GRCh38 no-alt analysis set) given by Bowtie2 developers so as to save time.
+Additionally, download the reference genome index (H. sapiens, GRCh38 no-alt analysis set) given by Bowtie2 developers to save time.
 You can download it from http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml

 Unzip and save the downloaded ‘genome’ index in the index folder under the alignment directory.